Welcome To Bernadette Miller's Website

 During her early twenties, she met and eventually married an artist who convinced her to give up the theater and become a professional writer.
-She'd written stories, poetry, and novels since childhood.
+She'd written short stories and poetry since childhood.
 They moved to a New York suburb and lived there for over a year.
 Unhappy with her marriage and the suburbs, Bernadette moved back to Manhattan and studied fiction writing at New York University and the New School for Social Research.

 Her first published short story, "Crumbling," about her stepfather's mother in a nursing home, appeared in Firelands Arts Review (Bowling Green State University, Huron, Ohio).
 Since then, her short stories have appeared in over forty literary magazines including, The University of Portland Review, Calliope (Roger Williams College, Rhode Island); Skylark, (Purdue University); Jewish Currents, and The Binnacle (University of Maine at Machias.)
 Some of her short stories published online: Pulse, The Copperfield Review, The Moonwort Review, and The Pink Chameleon.
 Bernadette is a member of the Authors Guild and the Women's National Book Association.
 She's been interviewed on Manhattan Neighborhood Network, New York's Channel 34, and read her story, "A Perfect Relationship," published by Slugfest Ltd. She's been a featured reader at the Beaux Arts Society, The Orange Bear pub, and various Manhattan pubs, and still resides in New York--the city she loves.